Team Sky Considers Aiming for Yellow & Green Success in Tour de France

 Two years after Team Sky principal Dave Brailsford's declared he wanted a British rider to win the Tour de France by 2014, the road racing team now have the manpower to target both the yellow and green jerseys in the three-week race.

-into the race with separate agendas, Wiggins felt riding alongside Cavendish would prove beneficial rather than forcing the team to split resources.
+Even if the pair do go into the race with separate agendas, Wiggins felt riding alongside Cavendish would prove beneficial rather than forcing the team to split resources.

 "The way the Tour has gone now, those first stages are a nightmare.
 Everyone wants to ride on the front and Cav's team was always on the front in the first week," said the 31-year-old.